vedro-universe/vedro-docs/docs/quick-start.md

 import TerminalOutput from '@site/src/components/TerminalOutput';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import Link from '@site/src/components/Link';

 # Quick Start

 Vedro is a powerful tool for creating scenario-based tests that simulate user interactions and validate outcomes.
-This guide will help you get started with Vedro by demonstrating how to create a test that decodes a base64 encoded string using the [httpbin.org](https://httpbin.org/) API.
+This guide will help you get started with Vedro by demonstrating how to create a test that decodes a base64 encoded string using the <Link to="https://httpbin.org/">httpbin.org</Link> API.

 ## Installation

-To install [vedro](https://pypi.org/project/vedro/)  and the [httpx](https://www.python-httpx.org/) library, which we will use to make HTTP requests in our test, simply run the following command in your terminal:
+To install <Link to="https://pypi.org/project/vedro/">vedro</Link> and the <Link to="https://www.python-httpx.org/">httpx</Link> library, which we will use to make HTTP requests in our test, simply run the following command in your terminal:

 ```shell
 $ pip install vedro httpx